 - 1 teaspoon dried rubbed sage

 - 1 teaspoon salt

 - 1 teaspoon black pepper

-- 1 1/2 cups favorite homemade bbq sauce or store bought (I used 1 cup)
+- 1 ½ cups favorite bbq sauce (I used 1 cup)

 - Place all the trimmed chicken thighs in a large bowl and set aside.
 In a small bowl, mix together all the spices and use to evenly coat all the thighs.
 Set aside.

 - Remove the lid from a 6 quart Instant Pot, push the sauté button and add the olive oil and sliced onion.
 Sauté for about 3 minutes, then add the minced garlic.
 Sauté together for another minute then turn off Instant Pot.
 Add the seasoned chicken thighs on top of the onion and garlic mixture, then pour 1 ½ cups of bbq sauce over the chicken. **All Instant Pots are NOT created equal.
 If using a thicker BBQ sauce or if your IP uses more liquid in recipes, add up to 1 cup of water or stock at this time.

 - Cover with the Instant Pot lid; making sure it's locked and the steam value is in the closed position.
 Select the "poultry" preset button or manual high pressure for 20 minutes.
 (Use 15 minutes manual high pressure for boneless chicken breast.)